enormandeau/stacks_workflow/README.md

 #### Fast filter

-This new filter script (2019-07-08) is recommended over the older, slower one.
+This new filter script (2019-07-08) is recommended instead of the older, slower one.

+Reasons to use the faster filter script:

 - Less parameters
 - Faster (5-10X depending on dataset)